 Bake Your Own Pi Filling

-By now you tried at least once operating system version on our Raspberry Pi.
+By now you’ve probably tried at least once operating system version on your Raspberry Pi.
 After issue 12’s article on the many variations of operating systems, perhaps you have tried many more.
 But what if you needed some customizations that are not available in the various images out there?
 Perhaps you want to build your very own version for a custom purpose such as a DHCP server.
 Or maybe you just want a greater understanding of what goes into creating one of the many software images out on the web.

 This is the first in a series of articles where we start with the raw ingredients and finish with various customised Raspberry Pi images.
 Along the way we will explore the various options and what is happening under the covers.